 There are no conflicts of interest to declare.

 Supporting information

-The time evolutions of the binding affinities obtained with the alchemical free energy calculation with two charge schemes and the detailed free energy components of MM/PBSA and MM/GBSA estimates with two charge schemes are given in the supporting information.
+The time evolutions of the binding affinities obtained with the alchemical free energy calculation and the detailed free energy components of MM/PBSA and MM/GBSA estimates are given in the supporting information.